 Under the Sun Honey is free from antibiotics, High Fructose Corn Syrup, and any remnants of hard chemical treatments.
 Practicing local, in season beekeeping in wild locations allows me to keep my bees healthy with a natural diet of pollen and nectar with minimal interference.
 It continues to be my experience that bees thrive when they are not stressed by unnatural habitats and are given opportunity to harvest nature’s healthy pollen and nectar resources.

 I’m convinced that the answers to the world’s honeybee problems, while complex and requiring a steadfast approach to learning, reside in the bees themselves.
 Breeding bees that demonstrate hygienic behavior i.e. the detection and removal of contaminants and parasites remains my focus and governs all the decisions made as an apiary.

 There is much talk these days about ”saving the bees.”

-Diligent work with honeybee genetics to reproduce bees equiped to deal with environmental stress factors and the conservation of wild habitat are the two primary ways to help pollinators.
+Diligent work with honeybee genetics to reproduce bees equipped to deal with environmental stress factors and the conservation of wild habitat are the two primary ways to help pollinators.